Diplo Internet Governance Community

 This has been one of the most grave topics that needs a greater voice in the online world.
 Unlike other issues where there is only sustained impact of IG in our day today life this topic has greater impact in invasion of our privacy and with serious implications.
 The topic was moderated by Hindenburgo a classmate at IGCBP Class B.

 Child abuse and child pornography is a key issue that needs wider addressal as it is of paramount importance to protect our children.
-The panel had key experts from t… Continue
+The panel had key… Continue

 Posted on December 3, 2008 at 9:53am — 1 Comment